-% Estimated free float 28.60
+% Estimated free float 28.46

-At the date of writing this Report the estimated free float is 28.47%.

-- A.12.
-Indicate any constraints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
-In particular, indicate the existence of any constraint or limitation that may hamper takeover of the company through the acquisition of its shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's financial instruments required by sector laws and regulations.
+A.12. particular, indicate acquisition of its nstraints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
+In ate the existence of any constraint or limitation that may hamper takeover of the company through the shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's ments required by sector laws and regulations.

-- [] Yes
+[] Yes

-- [√] No
+[ \( \) ] No

 A.13.
-Indicate whether the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007. --
+Indicate whether er the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007.

-[] Yes [1] No
+[] Yes

+[ 1/ ] No

-If yes, explain the measures approved and the terms on which the restrictions will become ineffective:
+If yes, explain th ne measures approved and the terms on which the restrictions will become ineffective:

 A.14.
-State whether the company has issued any shares that are not traded on an EU regulated market:
+State whether t he company has issued any shares that are not traded on an EU regulated market:

+[] Yes

+[ 1/ ] No

-If appropriate, indicate the different classes of shares and the rights and obligations conferred for each class.
+If appropriate, i ndicate the different classes of shares and the rights and obligations conferred for each class.

-B. GENERAL MEETING
+в. С SENERAL MEET ING

+B.1. er there are any differences between the quorums established for general meetings and the minimums stipulated in nterprises Act and, if any, explain:

+[] Yes

+[ 1 No

-- B.1.
-Indicate whether there are any differences between the quorums established for general meetings and the minimums stipulated in the Corporate Enterprises Act and, if any, explain: - [] Yes [V] No - B.2.
-Indicate whether there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting corporate resolutions and, if any, explain:
+B.2. er there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting utions and, if any, explain:

+[] Yes

+[ \( \) ] No